Columbus And Cincinnati Wins Set Up Derby Clash In Eastern Final - UrduPoint

 Christian Ramirez and Cucho Hernandez scored extra-time goals as the Crew beat 10-man Orlando City 2-0 after extra time on Saturday.

-Then a scrappy encounter between Cincinnati and the Philadelphia Union was decided by a controversial winner late in stoppage time from Yerson Mosquera to give Cincy a 1-0 win and the right to host the conference final.
+Then a scrappy encounter between Cincinnati and the Philadelphia Union was decided by a controversial winner late in stoppage time from Yerson Mosquera to give Cincy a 1-0 win.

 The Crew had the upper hand for large stretches of the game and went close in the first half when midfielder Aidan Morris saw his shot pushed wide by Orlando keeper Pedro Gallese and then Hernandez blasted just wide after good work from the lively Diego Rossi.